Swedish Armed Forces: Past deployments

+Sweden had military forces deployed in Afghanistan with the NATO-led International Security Assistance Force (2002–2014), and the subsequent Resolute Support Mission (2015–2021), which ended when all NATO troops were withdrawn after 20 years of action.

 Personnel

 From national service to an all-volunteer force

-In mid-1995, with the national service system based on universal military training, the Swedish Army consisted of 15 maneuver brigades and, in addition, 100 battalions of various sorts (artillery, engineers, rangers, air defense, amphibious, security, surveillance etc.) with a mobilization-time of between one and two days.
+In mid-1995, with the national service system based on universal military training, the Swedish Army consisted of 15 maneuver brigades and, in addition, 100 battalions of various sorts (artillery, engineers, rangers, air defence, amphibious, security, surveillance etc.) with a mobilisation-time of between one and two days.
 When national service was replaced by a selective service system, fewer and fewer young men were drafted due to the reduction in size of the armed forces.
 By 2010 the Swedish Army had two battalions that could be mobilized within 90 days.
 When the volunteer system had been fully implemented by 2019, the army consisted of 7 maneuver battalions and 14 battalions of various sorts with a readiness of one week.
 The Home Guard was reduced in size to 22,000 soldiers.
 In 2019 the Swedish Armed Forces, now with a restored national service system combined with volunteer forces, aimed to reach 3 brigades as maneuver units by 2025.

 Re-implementing conscription

 After having ended the universal male conscription system in 2010, as well as deactivating conscription in peacetime, the conscription system was re-activated in 2017.
 Since 2018 both women and men are conscripted on equal terms.
 The motivation behind reactivating conscription was the need for personnel, as volunteer numbers proved to be insufficient to maintain the armed forces.

-The Swedish defence forces are currently, educating 5,000-6,000 conscripts per year.
+The Swedish defence forces are currently educating 5,000-6,000 conscripts per year.
 However, after the Russian invasion of Ukraine, the defence forces stated that there is a need for significantly more than the current.
-By december 2022, it was announced to increase the yearly conscripted to 10,000 by the end of 2035.
-In addition, figures from 2022, show that 79% of Swedes support in some form, an increase in the number of people who are conscripted.
+By December 2022, it was announced to increase the yearly conscripted to 10,000 by the end of 2035.
+In addition, figures from 2022 show that 79% of Swedes support in some form, an increase in the number of people who are conscripted.
 47% of the respondents said that the majority of 19/20 year-olds should perform conscription.